WillTKaufhold1/staplehedra/README.md

 * out_side: whether the 5' or 3' side of the ssDNA faces outward
 * ss_extra: any additional single stranded DNA between the overhanging region, and the DNA which is part of the face.

+### Sequence Choice

+Sequence choice is optimized using the NUPACK DNA design tool, as created by Eric Winfree's group.
+Briefly, the multitubedesign utility of NUPACK is used to choose domains for each edge of the polyhedra which are mutually orthogonal, and which do not form secondary structure alone.

 ## Relationship to other software